Feujio/alx-system_engineering-devops/0x00-shell_basics/README.md

 Dete the directory `my_first_directory` that is in `/tmp/`

+## Task 10: Back to the future

+### Problem

+Change the working directory to the previous one

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".